klaasnicolaas/Smarthome-homeassistant-config/README.md

 ![header](/extras/img/header.png "header")

 You will probably think, what is Home Assistant!?
-Well Home Assistant is a home automation platform running on Python 3.
-It is able to track and control all devices at home and offer a platform for automating control.
+Well Home Assistant is a open source home automation platform that puts local control and privacy first.
+Powered by a worldwide community of tinkerers and DIY enthusiasts.
+Perfect to run on a Raspberry Pi or a local server.

 To inspire others I have set up this github and update it regularly with new code.
 Be free to use code from this repo for your own Home Assistant environment, keep in mind that you can not always copy everything line by line.
 If you can not get out, you can always contact me.